Dave Mason & Cass Elliot

 Dave Mason & Cass Elliot was the only teaming of artists Dave Mason and Cass Elliot.
 The album was produced by both Mason and Elliot and recorded in 1970.
-The album was released by Mason's label, Blue Thumb Records.
+The album was released by Blue Thumb Records, which was Mason's label at the time.

 Conception

 After being introduced by their mutual friend Gram Parsons, Mason and Elliot hit it off and decided to pursue singing together professionally.
 Elliot, having released two solo albums at that time, missed the collaborative effort of producing music and Mason, who had just arrived in the U.S. after splitting with Traffic, was interested in a fresh collaboration.
-Originally Elliot was intended to be co-producer with Mason on an intended solo album by the latter: after Elliot sang background for Mason on some sessions the idea of the album being a Mason/ Elliot collaboration emerged.
+Originally Elliot was intended to be co-producer with Mason on an intended solo album by the latter: after Elliot sang background for Mason on some sessions the idea of the album being a Mason/Elliot collaboration emerged.

 Album

 Despite receiving co-billing with Mason, on several of the songs Elliot's contributions are limited to background vocals, which highlighted a raspy, more raw side of Elliot’s voice.
 When interviewed by Rolling Stone magazine Elliot stated, "I sing better with David because he's so good.
 You want to do better.
 I'm singing notes I never sang with The Mamas & the Papas".

 The music falls into the country rock harmony sound of its time, but with a bluesier edge.
 Mason wrote five of the songs on the album, while Elliot co-wrote two: the single "Something to Make You Happy" and her only solo song on the album, "Here We Go Again".
 This was the first time that Elliot lent her hand in songwriting since her days with The Big 3 and The Mugwumps, and also the last.

 Dave Mason & Cass Elliot was recorded - at the Record Plant West - in the autumn of 1970 for release by Blue Thumb Records, who had released Mason's debut album Alone Together: Dunhill Records, on whose roster Elliot was, held right of release to any singles from the album Dave Mason & Cass Elliot and also a second collaborative album from the two singers.
 Two singles were released from the album Dave Mason & Cass Elliot: "Something to Make You Happy" in January 1971, "Too Much Truth, Too Much Love" released the following month.